UKCloud/documentation/articles/vmware/vmw-ref-vmware-tools-installation.md

 ## Linux

-There are two methods of installing the VMware tools for Linux, from within vCloud Director/VMware Cloud Director using the method above or installing the open-vm-tools, which are now supported by VMware.
+There are two methods of installing the VMware tools for Linux, from within VMware Cloud Director/vCloud Director using the method above or installing the open-vm-tools, which are now supported by VMware.
 Not all distributions provide support for the open-vm-tools however the following well known distributions do:

 Centos 5/6/7